Jean M.K. Miller

 Phone: (314) 516-4571

-James Richards serves as Senior Associate Dean for Academics and Scholarship for the College of Fine Arts and Communication at the University of Missouri-St. Louis.
+James Richards serves as Senior Associate Dean for Academics and Scholarship for the UMSL Fine Arts and Communication.
 Prior to this appointment, Dr. Richards held the positions of Interim Dean, Associate Dean for Academic Affairs of the College, and Chair of the Department of Music.
 He is a member of the 2005 class of the University of Missouri Leadership Development Program of the President's Academic Leadership Institute.
 Dr. Richards holds a doctorate from the Eastman School of Music of the University of Rochester and degrees in orchestral conducting and music theory, as well as a Performer's Certificate in Violin, from the University of Texas at Austin.
 He studied orchestral and opera conducting with Walter Ducloux, Paul Vermel, and Gustav Meier, and participated in the Conductor's Program of the Aspen Music Festival.